 Most people who have depression need treatment to feel better.
 This is why it’s important to identify the signs of depression and the need for treatment.
 Going undiagnosed and undertreated can have dire consequences.
 With a combination of medication and psychotherapy, more than 80 percent of people get better.

-At La Ventana, we recognize that each person is different and uniquely affected by depression.
+At Thousand Oaks Depression Treatment Center, we recognize that each person is different and uniquely affected by depression.
 Our treatment process starts with an assessment.
 This allows us to properly diagnose the client, rule out other underlying health conditions and create an individualized treatment plan.
 If you or a loved one has depression along with another mental health disorder, such as anxiety, PTSD or substance abuse, we can treat all issues simultaneously.

 Women with depression respond well to treatment.
 The most effective forms of treatment include talk therapy and antidepressants.
 Cognitive behavioral therapy (CBT) is the most common form of talk therapy, and it teaches clients new ways of thinking and coping with stressful events.
 CBT also helps women understand difficult relationships and how to improve them.